tensorflow/tensorboard/docs/debugger_v2.md

 sometimes occur during a TensorFlow program, crippling the model training processes.
 The root cause of such events are often obscure, especially for models of non-trivial size and complexity.
-To make it easier to debug this type of model bugs, TensorFlow 2.3+ provides a specialized dashboard in TensorBoard called Debugger V2.
-Here we demonstrate how to use this tool by working through a real bug involving NaNs in a neural network written in TensorFlow 2 (TF2).
+To make it easier to debug this type of model bugs, TensorBoard 2.3+ (together with TensorFlow 2.3+) provides a specialized dashboard called Debugger V2.
+Here we demonstrate how to use this tool by working through a real bug involving NaNs in a neural network written in TensorFlow.

 The techniques illustrated in this tutorial are applicable to other types of debugging activities such as inspecting runtime tensor shapes in complex